Esketit Review: P2P Lending Platform in Transition!

 Auto Invest

-On Esketit, investors can invest in loans manually as well as through an Auto Invest feature.
-The Esketit Auto Invest is divided into two types: the “Esketit Strategies” and the “Custom Strategies”.
+On Esketit, investors can invest in loans either manually or via the Auto Invest feature.
+This allows loan repayments to be automatically reinvested according to the criteria chosen in advance.
+The Esketit Auto Invest is further divided into two types: the “Esketit Strategies” and the “Custom Strategies.”

 Custom Strategies are more or less the classic Auto Invest.
 Investors can select individual lenders, borrower countries, the term of the loans, the interest rates, the investment amount, the loan type as well as the buyback guarantee option.

-Those who opt for one of the predefined Esketit strategies can liquidate their entire loan portfolio immediately if there is also a corresponding market demand.
+Investors who choose one of the predefined Esketit strategies can, if needed and depending on market demand, liquidate their entire loan portfolio immediately using the Cashout function.

 Secondary Market